 Josephine Anstey’s career has been concept and project driven, engaging with a wide variety of media practices and technologies.
 Experiments with narrative & dramatic forms and questions of identity & consciousness have been constant themes.
-Her most recent work Improvising Consciousness, is a creative work of speculative evolution which imagines an affirmative bio-political future.
-Its alternative world view exists as a hybrid media work online and at live events.
+Most recent work includes animations with clay figures (Pik and Etty) about economics (video 1, video 2) and Improvising Consciousness a creative work of speculative evolution which imagines an affirmative bio-political future.
+Its alternative world view exists as a hybrid media work online and at live multimedia performances.

 Her VR and video works have shown widely in the US, in Europe, South America and Asia, and she has work in the permanent collections of the Museum of Modern Art in New York and the Ars Electronica Center, Austria.
+Her media work has won critical attention: Impcon.org was shortlisted for the People’s Choice in the 2018 Opening Up Digital Fiction Writing Competition; The Bicameral Emulation Exercise was part of Enact: Art in the Mind (Curators Yanuzzi & Torke) which received a Jury Selection at the Japan Media Arts Festival, 2014.
 Her videos have won awards including Best Narrative Video Award at the Atlanta Film and Video Festival 1990.
 In 1996 she won the Chelsea Award for short fiction and in 1997 she won Multimedia Grand Prix 97 Award from the Multi-Media Content Association of Japan.

-She is an Associate Professor in the Media Study Department of the University at Buffalo (UB), where she teaches production and analysis courses focusing on game studies, electronic literature, virtual reality and responsive environments.
+From 2000 to 2022 she was on the faculty of the Media Study Department of the University at Buffalo (UB), where she taught production and analysis courses focusing on game studies, electronic literature, virtual reality and responsive environments.
+She was also a professor in the Department of Environment and Sustainability (UB) where she taught about media and the environment.
 She has an MFA from the Electronic Visualization Laboratory, University of Illinois at Chicago; an MA from the Women’s Studies/American Studies Department of UB; and a BA in English Studies from the University of East Anglia, UK.